logo Capitol 6000

 Early editions are RCA-pressed with a Parrs sleeve) (early editions in loose or shrink wrap, with or without Capitol/Pathe inner sleeve.
 Early copies use Scranton metal parts, original stereo is scarcer than mono.
 Capitol appears to have run out of stereo slicks at some point - later stereo copies have «CAPITOL FULL DIMENSIONAL STEREO» in block text above the slick with some copies additionally having «STEREO» stamped in gold ink above Paul’s head) ** EMI Music Canada lists original release date as 1965 June 14 ** (AGREE)

-Beatles VI lp
+Beatles VI Canadian LP

 Early editions are Compo-pressed* with a Parrs sleeve.
 Early editions in loose or shrink wrap, with or without Capitol/Pathe inner sleeve.
 Discs are mastered in Canada, original stereo is scarcer than mono.
 MONO RCA-pressed copies also exist.
 Some stereo sleeves have the stereo banner printed above the slick).
 EMI Music Canada lists original release date as 1965 December 9 ** (AGREE)

-Rubber Soul lp
+Rubber Soul Canadian LP

 Early editions are Compo-pressed with a Parrs sleeve.
 Early editions in shrink wrap, with or without Capitol/Pathe inner sleeve.
 Discs are mastered in Canada, original stereo is scarcer than mono).
 Last of the original Capitol LPs to be issued without Canada in brackets on the label perimeter print.
 2 printers proof MONO Parrs covers have been verified, salesman slicks exist that were folded and 3-hole punched, only 1 of these has been verified as surviving.
 EMI Music Canada lists original release date as 1966 June 15 ** (DISAGREE)